The report editor...Take a tour

 The report editor in Power BI service and the report editor in Power BI Desktop are very similar.
 The video shows the report editor in Power BI Desktop and this article shows the report editor in Power BI service.

 In Power BI service, the report editor is only available in Editing View.
-To open a report in Editing view, you must be a report owner.
+To open a report in Editing view, you must be a report owner or creator.

 The Power BI report editor is made up of 3 sections: